ariful-islam1/module-21/README.md

 21-7 Find the cheapest phone from an array of phone objects

 21-8 Calculate the total cost of the products in a shopping cart

+21-9 (advanced) Travelling in a Jungle and counting wild animals